tiemma/close-wait-demo/README.md

 brew install socat iproute2mac python3 lsof
 ```

+### Docker
+Use docker to setup the service, run [install-deps.sh](./install-deps.sh) to install the dependencies and run the container to test the scripts in.

 ## Tools Overview

 - **socat**: A command-line based utility that establishes two bidirectional byte streams and transfers data between them